Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/nfc/chameleon-ultra.md

 ## Overview

-GhostESP can control a Chameleon Ultra over Bluetooth Low Energy.
-Once paired you can reuse the same NFC scan, save, and dump flows as if you had a PN532 module attached.
+GhostESP can control a Chameleon Ultra over BLE.
+Once paired, use the same NFC scan/save flows as with a PN532.

 ## Prerequisites

-- **Firmware:** GhostESP build with BLE enabled and the Chameleon Ultra features compiled in.
+- **Firmware:** GhostESP build with BLE and Chameleon Ultra features enabled.
-- **Hardware:** A powered Chameleon Ultra advertising over BLE and charged enough for the session.
+- **Hardware:** A powered Chameleon Ultra advertising over BLE.

 ## Supported Devices